 Where we use to live there was a mom’s group that held swap meets.
 If you don’t have a group in your area you can start one yourself.
 You would need a place to hold the swap with tables and then set up a time for people to drop items off.
 Have some volunteers help sort things by size and gender or type of item (you can do baby/kid gear and stuff too, not just clothes).
 Then have a time that everyone comes to shop.
 It is a great way to get new to you things but also pass on what you don’t need.

 Holidays=Food!
-And lots of the yummy goodness.
+And lots of yummy goodness.

 You don’t have to be Martha Stewart to whip up some super cute and super yummy food.
-It is much cheaper to make your own then buy something store-bought, even though that would be easier, it isn’t very frugal.
+It is much cheaper to make your own than buy something store-bought, even though that would be easier, it isn’t very frugal.

-By planning early I can also keep my eyes open for sales on items I need that are shelf stable instead of running to the store a few days before and not only deal with the crowds but higher prices.
+By planning early I can also keep my eyes open for sales on items I need that are shelf-stable instead of running to the store a few days before and not only deal with the crowds but higher prices.

-Typically we have a big family get together for either Easter brunch (my favorite) or Easter dinner.
+Typically we have a big family get-together for either Easter brunch (my favorite) or Easter dinner.
 The best way to do this is to make it potluck style.
 It’s not only is it easier and more frugal but it saves a lot of stress and gives you more time to enjoy the day with family.

-With all those hard boiled Easter eggs you now have, you can use them to make some deviled eggs.
+With all those hard-boiled Easter eggs you now have, you can use them to make some deviled eggs.
 They don’t last very long around our get-togethers as they are easy finger food for either a snack or with the meal.

 Something that I have been collecting for many years is chocolate molds.
 I get them when I see them on sale or have an event that I need them for such as a baby shower or wedding or after the holidays when they are on clearance.
 Even if you don’t find them on clearance, they are very reasonably priced.
 I will then buy chocolate in bulk and melt it down and put it in the molds and make cute little chocolate shapes.
 I love giving gifts of these cute chocolates that are very frugal and fun to make and they are great for Easter baskets as well.

 My kids love these Rice Krispie Easter Eggs from Two Sisters.
 Super easy and frugal to make.
 Last year we used Fruity Pebbles and made some colorful rice crispy treats.

 The baskets that are in stores already put together are overpriced as they charge you for the items and the time.
 It is more frugal and fun to do your own.